No one has been spotted leading animals two-by-two into a large, wooden boat.

 But it doesn’t take a rocket scientist – or for that matter, a masters degree in water analysis, to be aware if 40 or so forecasted millimetres of rain materialize on top of this year’s considerable snow pack, it could lead to more than a slushy mess.

-“Obviously, there is a bit of a concern for flooding,” said Long Point Region Conservation Authority Water Resources Analyst Ben Hodi Wednesday afternoon.
+“Obviously, there is a bit of a concern for flooding,” said Long Point Region Conservation Authority Water Resources Analyst Ben Hodi.

 “We don’t like to cry wolf too often,” said Hodi.

-But as early as Wednesday, the LPRCA had a ‘level of concern,’ anticipating a measure of nuisance and minor flooding, particularly in flood-prone areas, as well as the potential for deteriorating ice conditions and resultant ice dam issues along the Big Otter Creek at locations including Port Burwell and Vienna.
+At that time, the LPRCA did have a ‘level of concern,’ anticipating a measure of nuisance and minor flooding, particularly in flood-prone areas, as well as the potential for deteriorating ice conditions and resultant ice dam issues along the Big Otter Creek at locations including Port Burwell and Vienna.

-“People should be on the alert,” said Hodi Wednesday.
+“People should be on the alert,” said Hodi.

 “There is definitely more snow than other years.”